moe-sani/hand_tracking/README.md

-# Hand Tracking
+# Hand Tracking for Smartsurg project
-author: Mohammad Fattahi Sani
+* author: Mohammad Fattahi Sani
-Smartsurg project
+* Email: fattahi.m91@gmail.com

-This is a ROS package that recieves data from Hand Tracking Board and extracts joint angles, and finally maps them to the joints in davinci tool.
+ This is a ROS package that recieves data from Hand Tracking Board and extracts joint angles, and finally maps them to the joints in davinci tool or 3 finger tool respectively.

+ This package contains the following branches: dev_exo_teleop

+ *

 ## How to Run
 there are two ways to run this package, either using launch file or running nodes separately: